LogLatt: A computational library for the calculus and flows on logarithmic lattices: Computational library

-{\mlttfamily K} is an $N \times 1$ array containing the lattice points $(1,\lambda,\lambda^2,\dots,\lambda^{N-1})$.
-The remaining outputs are function handles for the operations on lattice functions: given two functions $f$ and $g$, encoded as $N \times 1$ arrays {\mlttfamily f} and {\mlttfamily g}, {\mlttfamily l2inner(f,g)} returns their inner product~\eqref{EQ:inner_product}; {\mlttfamily l2norm(f)} and {\mlttfamily sup(f)} give the $\ell^2$ norm~\eqref{EQ:l2norm} and the maximum absolute value $\max_{k \in \mathbb{\Lambda}}|f(k)|$ of $f$; {\mlttfamily dx(f)} computes the function $\partial_x f$, which is the spatial derivative of $f$ given by the Fourier factor~\eqref{EQ:derivative}; {\mlttfamily lapl(f)} is the laplacian of $f$, which in one-dimensional space is simply the second-order spatial derivative $\partial_x^2 f$; finally, {\mlttfamily product(f,g)} gives the product function $f \ast g$, i.e., the convolution on the lattice~\eqref{EQ:convolution}.
+The array {\mlttfamily K} has size $N \times 1$ and contains the lattice points $(1,\lambda,\lambda^2,\dots,\lambda^{N-1})$.
+The remaining outputs are function handles for the operations on lattice functions: given two functions $f$ and $g$, encoded as $N \times 1$ arrays {\mlttfamily f} and {\mlttfamily g}, {\mlttfamily l2inner(f,g)} returns their inner product~\eqref{EQ:inner_product}; {\mlttfamily l2norm(f)} and {\mlttfamily sup(f)} give the $\ell^2$ norm~\eqref{EQ:l2norm} and the maximum absolute value $\max_{k \in \mathbb{\Lambda}}|f(k)|$ of $f$; {\mlttfamily dx(f)} computes the function $\partial_x f$, which is the spatial derivative of $f$ given by the Fourier factor~\eqref{EQ:derivative}; {\mlttfamily lapl(f)} is the laplacian of $f$, which in one-dimensional space is simply the second-order spatial derivative $\partial_x^2 f$; finally, {\mlttfamily product(f,g)} gives the product function $f \ast g$, \textit{i.e.}, the convolution on the lattice~\eqref{EQ:convolution}.
 A practical example of implementation will be given in Section~\ref{SEC:Burgers}, where the operations from {\mlttfamily LogLatt1D.m} are applied in the study of the one-dimensional Burgers equation.